 Help us tell these stories of diverse families with LGBT children.

 These stories of transformation, hope and love that show how very diverse families integrate deeply held religious and personal values with love for their LGBT children — have not been told… until now.

-Help us make a difference for LGBT children, youth and families.
+Help us make a difference for LGBTQ children, youth and families.

 - To give LGBTQ youth and families hope, to decrease isolation and to show how families learn to support their LGBTQ children.